radarroark/xitdb-java/README.md

 The iteration of the `HashMap` looks the same with `HashSet`, `CountedHashMap`, and `CountedHashSet`.
 When iterating, you call `readKeyValuePair` on the cursor and can read the `keyCursor` and `valueCursor` from it.
 In maps, `put` sets the key and value.
 In sets, `put` only sets the key; the value will always have a tag type of `NONE`.

 ## Hashing

+The `HashMap` and other hashing data structures will create the hash for you when you call `put` or `get` and provide the key as a `String` or a `Database.Bytes`.
+If you want to do the hashing yourself, there is an overload of `put` and `get` that take a `byte[]` as the key, which should be the hash that you computed.

 When initializing a database, you tell xitdb how to hash with the `Hasher`.
 If you're using SHA-1, it will look like this: